automationlogic/azure-resource-locks/README.md

 # Resource locking by subscription

-This terraform project manages all the VM and storage account locks using the az cli which is initiated before the apply, plan and destroy commands.
+This terraform project allows you to lock all VMs and storage accounts in a subscription.
+Uses the az cli which is initiated before the apply, plan and destroy commands.

 ## Limitations
 Due to external provider not able to deal with non-trivial json objects: https://github.com/hashicorp/terraform-provider-external/issues/2.
 We are loading in the vm list manually using az cli.